-There are many different reasons why your testicles may develop a lump or become swollen.
+There are many reasons why your testicles may develop a lump or become swollen.

 The most common causes include:

-- enlarged veins within the scrotum or by a build-up of fluid around the testicle
+- enlarged veins within the scrotum or a build-up of fluid around the testicle

 - cysts caused by a collection of fluid in the epididymis (a coiled tube that lies beside each testicle and stores and carries sperm)